thanh-ha-van/MYAP/README.md

 # Assignment
-# UPDATE: The defaul branch is the lastest update code.
-If your are going to download please choose the defaul - the Course_new branch.
+# UPDATE: The default branch is the lastest update code.
+If your are going to download please choose the default - the Course_new branch which has every courses commited.

 ##INTRODUCTION <br/>